 Digital Artificial Eyes are the Future of Ocularistry

-The office of John Stolpe expended a tremendous amount of energy and engineering know-how to take the infinite colors of the eye, and turn them into a reproducible system that is consistent and efficient time after time.
-We have been testing our techniques for over 10 years and are confident that we make the absolute best irises available.
+The office of John Stolpe has expended a tremendous amount of energy and engineering know how to take the infinite colors of the eye, and turn them into a reproducible system that is consistent and efficient time after time.
+We have been testing our techniques for over 20 years and are confident that we make the absolute best irises available anywhere.

 Digital Irises for Ocularists